-SABRINA SA'ADEH – Director of Admissions, Preparing Global Leaders Academy (PGLA)
+SABRINA SA'ADEH – Program Director and Director of Admissions, Preparing Global Leaders Forum (PGLF)

-Sabrina Sa'adeh recently graduated from the American University of Madaba with a Bachelor’s degree in Graphic Design.
-Sabrina is Jordanian-Canadian and is proud to have acquired two different cultures to learn from.
-She was involved in many different organizations concerning youth empowerment, women issues and issues regarding the underprivileged sector in Jordan.
-Sabrina has been with PGLA since the beginning.
-Being part of the PGLA team has taught her the language of communication between multi-national cultures and has given her a better understanding of the world from different perspectives.
-Sabrina believes that every single person is unique with the ability to change and create a better world.
-That’s why she considers PGLA a life-changing experience for her and every PGLA participant.
+She is Involved with many organizations concerning youth empowerment, women issues and issues regarding the underprivileged sector in Jordan.
+Sabrina has been with PGLF Jordan since the beginning and has participated in many programs which has taught her the language of communication between multi-national cultures and has given her a better understanding of the world from different perspectives.

 Katreen Suleiman is a dentist by profession, born in Russia, and raised in Jordan.
 She has passion for cultures and travelling.
 During her study years, she volunteered and travelled to +30 exchange programs around the world, and later on worked as an international program manager and regional coordinator for the MENA region at World Peace Initiative and Peace revolution and other youth-led organizations locally and internationally.
 She truly believes that young people are the leaders of tomorrow, and that such programs are empowering opportunities for young leaders to develop social skills, communicate and connect with like-minded people from different countries, cultures, and faiths.
 It’s a once-in-a-life-time opportunity that allows us to have multi-cultural interactions as a powerful tool to make social changes in our world.